mabarbour/Website/content/project/evolution_community_context.md

 date = 2016-04-27T00:00:00

 # Project title.
-title = "Phenotypic evolution in a community context"
+title = "Evolution in a community context"

 # Project summary to display on homepage.
 summary = "test"